Are botched C-sections a problem in our modern medical industry?

 Whether delivery is vaginal or via C-section, bringing a child into the world is an intense process.
 Doctors and midwives are wonderful and without their expertise, mortality stats would skyrocket.
 But every once in a while a healthcare professional makes a decision that’s more harmful than it is good.

-In this week’s blog we’ll discuss some scenarios you should watch out for, and what you can do if you or your baby have experienced a birth injury.
+In this week’s blog we’ll discuss some scenarios you should watch out for, and what you can do if you or your baby have experienced a botched C-section.

 When C-Sections Are Necessary